NCIP/cacore-sdk-pre411/README.txt

 This is the root folder of caCORE SDK.
-This directory contains the following directories and files. conf 			- Configuration files for toolkit/system/code generator, templates, license etc., demo 			- TestClient.java lib  			- All required libraries models 			- caCORESDKTemplate.eap (Enterprise Architect Project file - need Enterprise
+This directory contains the following directories and files. conf 			- Configuration files for toolkit,system,code generator, templates, license etc., lib  			- All required libraries models 			- caCORESDKTemplate.eap (Enterprise Architect Project file - need Enterprise
          		  Architect Software to open) and cabioExampleDomainModel.xmi file.